duongnghiephuy/hackerone-ctf/README.md

 # hackerone-ctf
 Memo for ctf

+Note: By pass the WAF (firewall) if necessary.
+Mostly yes.

 ## General techniques
 1. Look for url.
 Flag may be hidden there.
 2. Enumerate page with id parameter.
 There may be a page that you shouldn't have access to.
 (Automate to enumerate it).